OffCourse/offcourse-documentation/source/content/documentation/technical/contributing-template.html.md

 tags: technical
 order: 5
 title: New Feature Template
-date: 31-10-2015
+date: 8-10-2015
 ---
-New features should adhere to the following template:
+If you think a new feature should be added to the roadmap, that is a possiblity too.
+A new submission should adhere to the following format:

-# Template Draft
+# (api/platform/content) - Feature Name

 Tech tags:

 Topical tags:

 Skill tags:

 ## Introduction - Motivation